AnirudhRayas/anirudhrayas.github.io/_news/announcement_7.md

 inline: true
 ---

-Grateful for a wonderful summer intern at Los Alamos National Laboratory.
-Huge thanks to **Deepjyoti Deka** for hosting me!
+Grateful for a wonderful summer internship at Los Alamos National Laboratory.
+Huge thanks to ** Dr. Deepjyoti Deka** for hosting me!